-- When asked to pick the statement that best describes the meaning of affirmative consent 95% of respondents correctly chose, "Before engaging in sexual activity with another person, you must obtain their consent for the activity by word or action." - We have made slight improvement in educating our students about Affirmative Consent.
-Only 12 respondents chose the statement that read that you do not need to obtain someone's consent to engage in sexual activity.
-In the 2017 Climate Survey 22 students chose this statement. - 15 respondents chose the statement stating that you can engage in sexual activities with a person if they don't tell you to stop.
-This is compared with 25 respondents chose this statement in the 2017 Climate Survey.
+- When asked to pick the statement that best describes the meaning of affirmative consent 97% of respondents correctly chose, "Before engaging in sexual activity with another person, you must obtain their consent for the activity by word or action." - We have made slight improvement in educating our students about Affirmative Consent.
+Only 7 respondents chose the statement that read that you do not need to obtain someone's consent to engage in sexual activity.
+In the 2017 Climate Survey 22 students chose this statement, and in the 2019 Climate Survey 12 respondents chose this sentence. - 4 respondents chose the statement stating that you can engage in sexual activities with a person if they don't tell you to stop.
+This is compared with 25 respondents chose this statement in the 2017 Climate Survey and 15 respondents chose this statement in the 2019 Climate Survey.